Pratham4467/Customer-360-Churn-Analysis/README.md

-Got it 👍 Adding **links to your repo files & images** inside the README so recruiters can directly click & view/download.

-Here’s the improved version 👇

----

 # 📊 Customer 360° Churn Analysis Dashboard

 This project analyzes **telecom customer churn** using Power BI, providing a **360° view of customer behavior, retention risks, and business insights**.